timescale/docs/getting-started/run-queries-from-console.md

 [share the connection within PopSQL](https://docs.popsql.com/docs/shared-connections), this new user must input their own credentials for each service/connection.

-#### Will using PopSQL affect the performance of my Timescale service?
+#### Will using PopSQL affect the performance of my Timescale Cloud service?

 There are a few factors to consider: